amplication/docs/docs/getting-started/community-plugins.md

 The _NestJS Auth Provider_ plugin must also be installed to use the Passport Basic Authentication plugin.
 :::

+### Auth0 Authentication Provider

+Integrate Auth0's robust authentication solutions into your service with the [Auth0 Authentication Provider](https://github.com/amplication/plugins/tree/master/plugins/auth-auth0) plugin.
+Auth0 offers a flexible, drop-in solution to add authentication and authorization services to your applications.
+It supports a wide range of identity providers, user management, multifactor authentication, and more.

 ### Prettier

 [Prettier](https://github.com/amplication/plugins/tree/master/plugins/formatter-prettier) is an opinionated code formatter that automatically formats your code to ensure adherence to a consistent style.
 Code is automatically formatted every time it is committed.